The following frauds and scams are circulating within the town of Amherst and surrounding areas.

 Lower Interest Rate Scam

-A female in Amherst area reported being called by a company who offered to lower the interest rate on her credit card.
+A female in the Amherst area reported being called by a company that offered to lower the interest rate on her credit card.
 The female was charged $395 USD for this service.
 The fraudsters then attempted a second call to her where they offered her a business opportunity of franchising.
-This "opportunity" would have the victim call up other victims and offer to lower the interst rates on their cards.
+This "opportunity" would have the victim call up other victims and offer to lower the interest rates on their cards.
 The scam artists offered over $10,000 for the work.
-In the end, the female victim was defrauded of over $400 and did not received what was promised.
-The public was advised that if they wish to lower their interest rates, that they should self initiate the call to the bank or from the number on their card.
-Very rarely would you have a situation where a legit solicitor would be working for all the different caredit card agencies.
-Research any deal and do not get pressured in making a decision quickly on the phone.
+In the end, the female victim was defrauded of over $400 and did not receive what was promised.
+The public is advised that if they wished to lower their interest rates, they should self-initiate the call to the bank or from the number on their card.
+Very rarely would you have a situation where a legit solicitor would be working for all the different credit card agencies.
+Research any deal and do not get pressured into making a decision quickly on the phone.

 This fraud is another scam using the Reader's Digest name.
 The scammer states that the person has won over two million dollars.
-When the prize receipient calls the number, the scammer requests prize fees to be transferred to them through a money transfer system like Moneygram or Western Union.
-This popularly known as advanced fee fraud.
+When the prize recipient calls the number, the scammer requests prize fees to be transferred to them through a money transfer system like MoneyGram or Western Union.
+This is popularly known as advanced fee fraud.

 Kijiji Scam

-An Amherst resident was selling a sofa on the popular buy/sell website kijiji.
-They received an email from a female who stated that she was hearing impaired and that she lives on the border and that she was buying the furniture for a friend in the U.S.A The email stated that she could not use the phone.
+An Amherst resident was selling a sofa on the popular buy/sell website Kijiji.
+They received an email from a female who stated that she was hearing impaired that she lives on the border and that she was buying the furniture for a friend in the U.S.A.
+The email stated that she could not use the phone.
 The scammer then requests that they send a cheque for the product.
 The cheque most likely would have been counterfeit and the victim would have sent the product or had been instructed to forward excess fees to the scammer.
-This scam is very popular on kijiji.
-Typically the fraudster will usually say that they can only communicate through email (ie. out in sea, living in remote region etc).
-Police are recommending that when residents are selling or buying items from Kijiji that they avoid money transfer and cheques.
+This scam is very popular on Kijiji.
+Typically, the fraudster will say that they can only communicate through email (i.e. out at sea, living in remote regions etc.).
+Police are recommending that when residents are selling or buying items from Kijiji they avoid money transfers and cheques.
 Cash is probably the safest bet.
-Residents should also be wary when dealing with international or foreign buyers who will use "a middle man" to facilitate the sale.
+Residents should also be wary when dealing with international or foreign buyers who will use "a middleman" to facilitate the sale.

 Inheritance Letter Scam